 Hardware for Digital Artists

 I recommend you invest in a graphics tablet.
 You don’t need a cintiq or something, just a basic one without a screen will do.
+If you want to get a Cintiq, go for it though!
+There are also many decent competitors in the graphic monitor space!
+Check out the Graphic Monitor Drawing Tablet Review: Artisul D13S if you’re interested!

-The one I have is the Bamboo Capture, and I like it.
+You could also get a pen tablet PC (Surface) or an iPad Pro.
 I tried a cheap tablet pc, but the micro USB thing broke off pretty quickly, so I recommend going big or going home w those, or just sticking to a non-screen one.

 You probably do not want to paint with a touchpad or a mouse…